 You can tell you are getting close to Dotonbori when your senses start getting inundated with delicious aromas, the buzz and clamor of energy, and crowds of people wandering aimlessly for some yummy food.
 We got the most excited as soon as I saw the famous 3D animatronic signs that you see in every tourists photo of Dotonbori street.

 A walk down Dotonbori isn’t done until you’ve passed over the Dotonbori canal towards the illuminated signs to Shinsaibashi shopping district.
-You know you’re headed the right direction if you pass the famous Glico running man sign that’s an icon of this area.
+You know you’ve headed the right direction if you pass the famous Glico running man sign that’s an icon of this area.
 I felt like I was in Times Square with all the bright lights and big brand stores like H&M, then a few steps further I felt like I fell into a stereotypical Japanese shopping mall with Hello Kitty and Harajuku clothing stores all around.
 We couldn’t have been more excited.

 Our game plan for Dotonbori was walk up an appetite.
-Luckily it is super easy because you can easily lose a day rummaging through all the stores looking at all the interesting and foreign clothes, accessories, and gadgets.
+Luckily it is super easy because you can easily lose a day rummaging through all the stores looking for all the interesting and foreign clothes, accessories, and gadgets.

-Eventually there was nothing but hunger in our bellies after a day of sightseeing and window shopping.
+Eventually, there was nothing but hunger in our bellies after a day of sightseeing and window shopping.
 Time for the master plan.
 EAT DOTONBORI STREET FOOD!
 EAT IT ALL.

 We began our street food hunt with Takoyaki, which we kept calling squid balls all night.
 Only to learn later they were octopus balls instead.
 The sauce made this dish otherwise it was a bit boring.

-Afterwards we sampled some Gyoza (fried dumplings) which was really tasty and delicious.
+Afterward, we sampled some Gyoza (fried dumplings) which was really tasty and delicious.
 We found these bad boys at a random stall and loved every bite.

-Afterwards we set our bellies for some Okonomiyaki which is a grilled savory pancake full of delicious ingredients.
+Afterward, we set our bellies for some Okonomiyaki which is a grilled savory pancake full of delicious ingredients.

-Our favorite of the three street foods where the fried dumplings and found the other two to be a bit boring but maybe that was just the luck with the stalls we chose.
+Our favorite of the three street foods were the fried dumplings and found the other two to be a bit boring but maybe that was just the luck with the stalls we chose.
 We’ve heard they are delicious and tried them again elsewhere and loved them.

 So most importantly, what should you eat?
-Since this was the first leg of a year long trip, we didn’t want to go too crazy here.
+Since this was the first leg of a year-long trip, we didn’t want to go too crazy here.
 We ended up being fine with our choices, but it would have been nice to try some of the Kobe Beef or Crab places down the street.
-Maybe elsewhere in Japan we will.
+Maybe elsewhere in Japan, we will.